gfycat/gfycat.js/README.md

 * data-controls: whether or not to include controls for pause/speed/etc (default: false)
 * data-autoplay: whether or not to automatically start playback when the page loads (default: true)
 * data-expand: whether or not the video element should expand to fill the space of its container (default: false).
 Element will shrink to fit its container still when false, but will not expand beyond the file's original size.
+* data-optimize: only plays videos when they're in view and lazy loads gifs (default: true)
+* data-gif: load gif and not video (default: false)

 ### Initialize